-Many have such a question in mind - how to transfer photos from iPhone to laptop or PC running Windows 10/8/7/Vista/XP.
+Just like the use above, many have such a question in mind - how to transfer photos from iPhone to laptop or PC running Windows 10/8/7/Vista/XP.
 Be reassured.
 You're far from alone.
-Since iTunes has a pretty awful job in transferring photos, you might consider the following method, and let FonePaw iOS Transfer offer you a hassle-free and foolproof way to move photos from iPhone to your laptop or computer with ease.
+Since iTunes has a pretty awful job in transferring photos, you might consider the following method to download pictures from iphone 6/7/8/X/XR/XS/XS Max, and let FonePaw iOS Transfer (opens new window) offer you a hassle-free and foolproof way to move photos from iPhone to your laptop or computer with ease.

-The iOS software FonePaw iOS Transfer comes to help.
+To transfer photos from your iPhone to Mac or PC, the iOS software FonePaw iOS Transfer (opens new window) comes to help.
 It offers an easier, quicker and more efficient way to transfer photos from iPhone to laptop without iTunes, such as HP, Acer, Asus, MSI, Samsung, Lenovo, Toshiba, and Dell.
 This software can export whole photo album from your iPhone to laptop.
-Plus you can transfer videos, music, TV shows, books, playlist, messages, too.
-It fully supports iPhone 7/7 Plus, iPhone SE, iPhone 6s Plus/6s, iPhone 6 Plus/6, iPhone 5s/5c/5, iPhone 4s/4, iPhone 3GS and all models of iPad and iPod.
+Plus you can transfer videos, music, TV shows, playlist, messages, too.
+It fully supports all models of iPhone, iPad and iPod.

-What you need to do first is make a download of the program on your laptop.
+Before you can import photos from iPhone to laptop, what you need to do first is make a download of the program on your PC or Mac computer.
 Here you can download it:

 STEP 1.
 Install and Run iPhone Photo Transfer Program

 Download the trial version of FonePaw iOS Transfer on your Windows laptop/PC, install and run it.
 Then, connect iPhone to the laptop.